ScrutiNews/intro/README.md

 ### 5. Curated news broadcasts via YouTube/Podcasts
 People want their daily news delivered in accessible chunks, easy to navigate, filtered and scrutinised to assess truthfulness and reliability.
 This needs to be well presented, engaging and enlightening.
 The aim will be for people get their news from our curated video/podcasts rather than through traditional mainstream news channels.
 Put simply, the goal is to 'Tell the Truth'...

-## How can I get involved?
-* Use Slack to support the discussion on this project at...
-* As a developer you could follow...
-* As someone who wants to take a side interest and see updates as the project grows, join the Facebook page at...
-* To support the project with a cryptocurrency donation use Bitcoin, Ethereum...

 ## Thoughts, unknowns, and questions about this project:
 * Text...